MunGian/Hackathon2-Group-50-/README.md

 	- Within the WeaponList class, we define a private nested structure called WeaponNode, which represents a single node in the linked list.
 Each node contains a string variable for the weapon name (weapon) and a pointer to the next node (next).

-	- The WeaponList class also has a member variable head, which serves as the head (or starting point) of the linked list.
+	- The WeaponList class also has a private member variable head, which serves as the head (or starting point) of the linked list.
 This pointer points to the first node in the list.

 	- Appending Weapons:
 		- The appendWeapon() function is used to add weapons to the linked list.
 When a weapon is appended, a new node is created dynamically, and the weapon name is stored in the node's weapon variable.
 Then, the new node is then linked to the existing list by updating the next pointer of the last node to point to the new node.